saulgonzalez76/dbf2mysql/readme.md

 Clone repo into your webserver directory, needs PHP 7 or above.

+## ToDo
+CSV files not yet implemented.<br>
+TAR compressed files not yet implemented.<br>
+ZIP files that contain txt or csv will not run, yet.

 ## Usage

 Use your favorite browser and go to http://loclahost/dbf2mysql <br>